The following post is from Katie of Kitchen Stewardship:

 Since that little tot is now nine, this means that for quite a few years, parabens have been getting a bad reputation (rightfully so) and I was thinking that most brands, even mainstream ones, had voluntarily removed them.
 Not so.

 Just this summer I visited the homes of a few friends with new babies, and I spotted parabens both in the supposedly “gentle, natural” baby wash and, even more frighteningly in my opinion, in the Huggies brand of baby wipes (not Pampers or a few store brands, interestingly enough).
-You don’t rinse off baby wipes… *shudder*
+You don’t rinse off baby wipes… *shudder* Your best bet is to choose products that are made from organic and natural ingredients, such as those from Pump Haircare.

 Good thing I wasn’t trying to teach my little one how to avoid this one, because I’m not even sure I know how to say it!